VijayDayakaran/Medical-Data-Visualizer/README.md

 # Medical Data Visualizer

 This project analyzes medical examination data and visualizes key health metrics to identify patterns related to cardiovascular disease.
-It is part of the <a href="https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer/" target="_blank">FreeCodeCamp Data Analysis with Python Projects</a>.
+It is part of the [FreeCodeCamp Data Analysis with Python Projects](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer/).

 ## Dataset